I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Often, if one coat of paint is used, you are not getting full coverage.
 This results in the base color bleeding through and altering the new paint color.

-A second reason two coats of paint are favored is to ensure a balanced distribution of the paint.
+Two coats of paint are also favored to ensure a balanced distribution of the paint.
 The conventional technique is to use two thinner layers of paint to obtain the best, even, and complete coverage.

 Durability is also better with two coats of paint.